Join Our Newsletter

 Little Pomona Cider & Perry

 Tucked away among the orchards and hop fields just outside Bromyard, you'll find Little Pomona Cider & Perry.
-Their tasting room and cider garden is open each Saturday until the end of September, where you can pop along to sample ciders and perries from dozens of apple and pear varieties.
+Their tasting room and cider garden is periodically until the end of September, where you can pop along to sample ciders and perries from dozens of apple and pear varieties.
 Phone ahead to reserve your spot and enjoy a sunny afternoon out in the orchard with a few drinks, and a tasty cheese and local meat or vegan platter if you get peckish.
-Little Pomona have three cider tours left between now and 8th September - spaces are limited, so make sure you book ahead if you're planning to visit.

 Image